uqee/coretechs-stackedit-workspace/Documents Odds96/PrivacyPolicy/PrivacyPolicy.md.md

 ### 1. Changes and Updates to Privacy Policy

 By using Odds96, you agree to be bound by the terms of this Privacy Policy.
-Odds96 may review the Privacy Policy periodically and reserves the right to change the Privacy Policy at any time at its discretion by posting such changes on the Website.
+Odds96 may review the Privacy Policy periodically and reserves the right to change the Privacy Policy at any time at its discretion.
 The changes will be effective immediately when posted on the Website.
-Your continued use of Odds96 following posting will constitute your acceptance of those changes.
+Your continued use of Odds96, after the changes have been published, will constitute your acceptance of those changes.
 You should review this Privacy Policy regularly and remain familiar with its terms.

 ### 2. Personal Information